 Just five minutes from Memorial Boulevard Park, which honors a number of Cuban heroes, Máximo Gómez is the big beating heart of Miami's Little Havana.
 Indeed, 'Domino Park's name-sake was a Dominican military leader who served in both Cuba's Ten Years' War against Spain and the war for Cuban independence.
 The neighborhood’s most evocative reminder of Cuba, Máximo Gómez is where the sound of elderly men trash-talking over games of dominoes is harmonized with the crack of dominoes, the scent of wafting cigars and the sound of salsa spilling into the street.
 The tourists taking photos all the while does take away from the experience, but a sunrise-bright mural of the 1994 Summit of the Americas add to the atmosphere.
 The park is effectively always open, but is best visited in the early morning or around sunset; the heat of the day is less baking and there is sometimes an air of quiet (for Miami) reverence.

 South Florida – a land of escaped slaves, guerrilla Native Americans, gangsters, land grabbers, pirates, tourists, drug dealers and alligators – has a special history, and it takes a special kind of museum to capture that narrative.
 This highly recommended place, located in the Miami-Dade Cultural Center, does just that, weaving together the stories of the region’s successive waves of population, from Native Americans to Nicaraguans.
+The collection is spread between two buildings.
+Start off in the permanent collection, which has interactive exhibits showing life among the Seminoles, early Florida industries like sponge diving, and wealth made from 'wreckers' (those who salvaged treasure lost on the reefs).
+More recent-era exhibits touch on the history of Jewish and African American communities in South Beach, Cuban refugees (with a rustic homemade boat that managed to survive the treacherous crossing to Florida) and cultural expression in public spaces (highlighting traditions such as street art, parades, protests, vehicle customizing and religious practices).
+Get off the Metromover at the Government Center stop.

 One of Miami's most impressive spaces, designed by Swiss architects Herzog & De Meuron, integrates tropical foliage, glass, concrete and wood – a melding of tropical vitality and fresh modernism that fits perfectly in Miami.
 PAMM stages some of the best contemporary exhibitions in the city, with established artists and impressive newcomers.
 The permanent collection rotates through unique pieces every few months – drawing from a treasure trove of work spanning the last 80 years.
 Don't miss it.
+The temporary shows and retrospectives bring major crowds (past exhibitions have included the works of famed Chinese artist Ai Weiwei and kinetic artist Julio Le Parc).
+The outdoor space has hanging gardens that took an entire two months to install.
+If you need a little breather amid all this contemporary culture, PAMM has a first-rate cafe, or you can simply hang out in the grassy park or lounge on a deck chair enjoying the views over the water.
+This art institution inaugurated Museum Park, a patch of land that oversees the broad blue swath of Biscayne Bay.

 When most people think of Miami Beach, they're envisioning South Beach (SoBe).
 This area is rife with clubs, bars, restaurants, models and a distinctive veneer of Art Deco architecture.
 The beach itself encompasses a lovely stretch of golden sands, dotted with colorful deco-style lifeguard stations.
 The shore gathers a wide mix of humanity, including suntanned locals and plenty of tourists, and gets crowded in high season (December to March) and on weekends when the weather is warm.
+You can escape the masses by avoiding the densest parts of the beach (5th to 15th Sts).
+Keep in mind that there's no alcohol (or pets) allowed on the beach.